spatel280/ai-case-study/README.md

 ## Results

 * What has been the business impact of this company so far?
-  - The company has already amassed 10 million sign-ups in just over 9 months. [^4]
+  - The company has already amassed 10 million sign-ups in just over nine months. [^4]

-[^4]: Jared Newman.
-"Of course AI is coming for PowerPoint now."
-Fast Company, Oct.
-24, 2023, https://www.fastcompany.com/90971334/tome-ai-coming-for-powerpoint-now.
+  > ***Now valued at $300 million while still pre-revenue...Tome says it’s the fastest productivity software maker to ever reach 1 million users since its September release.*** [^2]

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?